Learn how to make a pom pom Christmas garland to decorate your holiday home! This is SO easy to make, even for beginning crafters.

 - If you make a garland with a bunch of big poms, you might want to put them on heavier thread.
 Otherwise the thread will sag, which is especially noticeable on a mantel (the branches provide support on a tree).

-- Buy yarn on sale and use your craft store app coupons to make this a cheaper project.
+- Buy yarn at the dollar store or on sale, and use your craft store app coupons to make this a cheaper project.
 I always buy a little more and then (keep my receipt) return what I don’t use.
 I’m also at the craft stores all the time!

 Are you ready to check out how to make this pom pom Christmas garland?
 Keep on reading.